State-of-the-Art Technology

 Perioscope

 Using the Periscope, we can effectively treat gum disease in about 90% of our patients without surgery.
-Highly magnified images of the surface of the tooth root are transmitted to a monitor and show us precisely where hardened tartar is present.
+Highly magnified images of the surface of the tooth root show us precisely where hardened tartar is present.
 These images guide us in the process of removing bacterial contaminations that were previously only visible with oral surgery.

-Our rotating cone beam scanner captures three-dimensional images of the jawbone, allowing us to review your oral anatomy from all angles and plan proper treatment.
+Our 3D cone beam X-ray (CT scan) captures three-dimensional images of the jawbone, allowing us to review your oral anatomy from all angles and plan proper treatment.
 The system produces crisp 3D images in seconds while using far less radiation than medical CT scans.

 Ultrasonic Scaler